-Dealing with the aftermath of a disaster that has directly affected your residence can be a traumatic situation filled with uncertainty and stress.
-Paul Davis provides the following information and tips that will help the recovery process go smoother.
+The aftermath of a disaster that has directly affected your home is most often is a traumatic situation that is filled with stress and uncertainty.
+Paul Davis provides the following tips and information that should help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (803) 329-1140

-- Obviously, it’s extremely important to make sure you and your family (and don’t forget pets) are safe and that you contact your friends and relatives to inform them that you are safe.
+- Of course, it’s extremely important to be sure you and your family (and don’t forget pets) are safe and that you contact your friends and relatives to let them know you are all safe.

-- Keep a listing of all household personal belongings or goods you have discarded and receipts for any expenses you incur in protecting your property.
+- Keep a listing of any and all household personal belongings or goods you have discarded and receipts for any expenses you incur while protecting your property.

 Water Damage Tips